• Skip to primary navigation

 Diet: Low Fat / Vegetarian

 Homemade burgers are so easy to make that you will never want to go to the drive-thru again.
 This Quorn Burger Recipe is lower in calories and fat than the average burger, full of flavour and a great way to eat less meat through the week (which is better for the environment).
-Kids will love them too, so they are perfect for the back to school meal plan.
+We have given them a flavour boost with pesto.

-A quorn pesto burger in a brioche bun.
-Pot of fries in the background.
+A quorn burger in a brioche bun.
+A pot of fries in the background.

+We try to go meat free as often as possible, and we really love using Quorn mince to make our own homemade Quorn burgers.
 A lot of people don't realise that you can use the Quorn Mince to make homemade burgers, but you can and it is so easy.
-Just bind it with egg and breadcrumbs and you have a deliciously moist meat free burger recipe.
+This is our favourite Quorn mince recipe.

 Jump to: